 - A jar (half gallon or larger, you can also use a continuous brew jar– this one is way cheaper than the ones made especially for kombucha!)

-- A washcloth or coffee filter and a rubber band
+- A washcloth and a rubber band

 - Bottles if you want to store them individually or do a second fermentation.
 You can buy some (plain bottles or grolsch bottles like these work great) Or just save some old kombucha bottles!
 I’ve got loads from my favorite brand.

-How to start your first kombucha brew
+How to start kombucha brewing

-Next stir in the sugar (organic is best).
+Next stir in the sugar (organic sugar is best).
 Add one cup of sugar for every one gallon of water, and stir until dissolved.